Albluca/ElPiGraph.R/guides/struct.md

 ## [24] 19
 ```

-To look how the nodes maps to the graph, we can label the nodes in the `PlotPG` fucntion.
+To look how the nodes maps to the graph, we can label the nodes in the `PlotPG` function.
 This can be done using the `NodeLabels` parameter.

 ```r